-WWII 101st Airborne Cricket History: The ACME Cricket
+WWII 101st Airborne Paratrooper Cricket History: The ACME Cricket

-The crickets were used on D-Day (June 5th/6th 1944) when the 101st airborne landed in Normandy during Operation Overlord and the intention was to discard the crickets thereafter.
+The crickets were used on D-Day (June 5th/6th 1944) when the 101st Airborne landed in Normandy during Operation Overlord and the intention was to discard the crickets thereafter.
 Many of the troops retained their crickets long after the war and have since become iconic symbols to the men of the U.S airborne and the memory of D-Day.
-Crickets appeared in a couple well-known films including The Longest Day and the HBO series Band of Brothers as well as numerous documentaries.
+Paratrooper crickets appeared in a couple well-known films including The Longest Day and the HBO series Band of Brothers as well as numerous documentaries.

 The Acme No. 470 clicker is being made again in England, as the originals were, using the same machinery and by the same company, J Hudson and Co. of Birmingham England.
 Unlike other “Crickets’ these are not a reproduction, but post war manufacture.

 See also: Paratooper Clicker